KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 > 10 days later...
 DMFAT was borne to GitHub.

 ## @TODO:
+- Bug: Sometimes 'Import Data' will fail silently*.
+  - *An error is shown in the dev tools console.
+  - Workaround: Try it again.
+Subequent attempts usually work.
 - Put all 'DATA:' in an Object: offload to an 'AppSettings' class.
 - Refactor and extract JavaScript into classes:
   - AppSettings (primary controller, orchestrator)